Carska Bara: Fauna

 In Carska Bara and nearby Begej river there are 24 different species of fish.
 The muddy waters are ideal for northern pike.
 There are also colonies of zanders, which thrives in different waters (clearer, rocky, sandy).
 They remained from the period before 1964, when the Old Begej was a "live river", used for navigation.
 After being transformed into the oxbow lake, the population of zander remained in it, adapting to the new environment.

 Amphibians (fire salamander, edible frog) and reptiles (sand lizard, European pond terrapin) are also abundant.
 Despite being a marshland, in Carska Bara there is a noticeable absence of mosquitos which local biologists attribute to the large number of frogs.
 Both frogs and tadpoles are feasting of mosquito larvae, while those who manage to hatch are prayed upon by the frogs and 18 species of dragonflies.

-There are also numerous frogs and snakes.
+There are also numerous frogs and snakes (grass snake, etc.).
 Terrapins are strictly protected and considered the "cleaners" of the bog, as none of the other animals (birds, snakes) are not eating dead fish.

 Carska Bara is the best known for its abundant bird life, the first ornithological exploration of which began in the late 19th century.
 There are 240 bird species recorded in the area.
 There are thriving colonies of herons (grey heron, little egret, black-crowned night heron) and cormorants (including pygmy cormorant).
-Other species include buzzards, Eurasian sparrowhawks, common spoonbills, western marsh harrier, Montagu's harrier, red-breasted goose, osprey, greylag goose, stork and woodcock etc. Some 110 bird species are migratory.
+Other species include buzzards, Eurasian sparrowhawks, common spoonbills, western marsh harrier, Montagu's harrier, red-breasted goose, osprey, greylag goose, stork, woodcock, grebe, Eurasian bittern, auk, European bee-eater, and common redstart.
+Some 110 bird species are migratory.

 Herons are considered the most important for the ecosystem.
 They nest in large colonies which are periodically moved from one locality within the reserve to another, based on the abundance of fish and its successful spawning.
 The number of herons vary greatly from season to season.
 By the late 20th century, their number differed from several hundred nests to over 10,000.
 All 10 species of herons living in Serbia can be found in Carska Bara, so herons became a symbol of the wetland.
 Some 50,000 greater white-fronted geese spend December-January each year in Carska Bara on their voyage from Siberia to the South Europe, via the Carpathian Mountains.